Hamilton School District

-The Hamilton School District is a school district in Waukesha County, Wisconsin, USA.
+The Hamilton School District is a school district in Waukesha County, Wisconsin, United States.

-It serves all of and Butler, most of Lannon and Sussex, parts of Lisbon and Menomonee Falls, and a small part of Pewaukee.
+It serves all of Butler, most of Lannon and Sussex, parts of Lisbon and Menomonee Falls, and a small part of Pewaukee.

 Established as a K-12 school district in 1961, Hamilton serves a 36 sqmi area of suburban and rural communities about 15 mi north and west of downtown Milwaukee.
 The population is estimated at 40,000.
 Student enrollment is approximately 5,000.

 School sites in the district

 The Hamilton School District has eight schools that serve students from pre-kindergarten through high school:

-4 year old kindergarten
+4-year-old kindergarten

 An optional half-day kindergarten program is offered to 4-year-olds at Willow Springs Learning Center.
 Willow Springs also houses a private daycare provider, enabling parents to pay for daycare services for their children during the portion of the day when they are not participating in the kindergarten program.